adiwg/mdEditor-doc/appendix/documentation-guide.md

 #### Requirements for annotated screenshots
   1. Use LibreOffice Draw to create the annotations
-    * A template is avaiable here `/assets/documentation-guide/callouts-template.odg`
+    * A template is available here `/assets/documentation-guide/callouts-template.odg`
     * Each screenshot should be placed on a new page
     * Whenever possible place annotations in callouts *outside* of the image or in a way that  does not cover user interface elements